snyk/awesome-snyk-community/README.md

 ## CLIs

 - [Snyk To HTML](https://github.com/snyk/snyk-to-html) - Snyk JSON output mapper to HTML report
+- [Snyk Issues To HTML](https://github.com/snyk-labs/snyk-issues-to-html) - This command line utility uses the Snyk API to export the list of all reported issues for an organization to a static HTML page.
 - [is-website-vulnerable](https://github.com/lirantal/is-website-vulnerable) - finds publicly known security vulnerabilities in a website's frontend JavaScript libraries
 - [Security Report](https://www.npmjs.com/package/security-report) - a CLi to responsibly disclose a security issue to the [Snyk's security team](https://snyk.io/vulnerability-disclosure/)
+- [Snyker](https://github.com/asos-craigmorten/snyker) - An opinionated CLI wrapper around Snyk for purging vulnerabilities from Node projects.

 ## SDKs